csci-1301/csci-1301.github.io/lectures/110_while_loops_and_vocabulary/readme.md

 int x = 10;
 int y = x++;  \\ First y = 10; then x = x + 1
 ```
 - If they are put after the operand, the current value of the operand will be returned, and then the current value of the operand will be changed.
+See the bellow example:
 ```
 int x = 10;
-int y = ++x;  \\ First x = x+ 1, so x = 11; then y = x, So y = 11
+int y = ++x;  \\ First x = x + 1, so x = 11; then y = x, So y = 11
 ```